Jinx or fate? From Isaac Juma to Marola, the tragic end of Kenya’s top football fans

 On the evening of June 8, 2018, while crossing Langata Road near Nyayo Stadium, he was knocked down by a speeding car.
 He died on the spot, with Gor Mahia losing a great and loyal fan once again in a road accident.

-The difference between Juma and other super fans is the way he was able to stretch his loyalty beyond AFC Leopards and demonstrated his patriotism towards Harambee Stars, Kenya’s national team.
+The difference between Juma and other super fans is the way he was able to stretch his loyalty beyond AFC Leopards and demonstrated his patriotism towards Harambee Stars, Kenya men's national football team.

 Juma would paint his body with official colours of the respective teams and dance throughout the match.
 Few people would even pick him out when he was not in his full cheering attire.